kaihochak/lecture-league/README.md

 ### Acknowledgements

-Special thanks to Professor Steve Sutcliffe and TA Seyed Namimodarressi from the SENG 513 Web-Based Systems course at the University of Calgary in 2023.
+Special thanks to Professor Steve Sutcliffe and TA Seyed Nami Modarressi from the SENG 513 Web-Based Systems course at the University of Calgary in 2023.
 Their immense support, guidance, and expertise have been pivotal in the evolution of this project.

 ## Contact Information